pcal43/fastback/docs/index.md

 # FastBack
 *Fast, incremental Minecraft world backups powered by Git*

-Fastback is a Fabric Minecraft mod that backs up your world in incremental snapshots.
+Fastback is a Minecraft mod that backs up your world in incremental snapshots.
 When it does a backup, it only saves the parts of your world that changed.

 This means backups are fast.
 It also means you can keep snapshots of your world without using up a lot